-Figure 6:WINROCK Sample Plot Calculator Spreadsheet Tool (Source: https://winrock.org/document/winrock-sample-plot-calculator-spreadsheet-tool/)
+Figure 6:WINROCK Sample Plot Calculator Spreadsheet Tool (Source: https://winrock.org/document/winrock-sample-plot- calculator-spreadsheet-tool/)

-Figure 7: Distribution of sample plots in Punjab
+Figure 7: Distribution of sample plots in Sindh

 Cluster sample design as adopted during the pilot National Forest Inventory, 2018 was followed to have consistency with previous inventory (MoCC, 2020).
 A cluster sample plot comprises of five subunits or sub-plots; a Primary Sub Unit (PSU) situated at the center of the cluster and four Secondary Sub Units (SSUs) located at the four corners 200 meters apart from each other (Figure 8).
 Each sub-unit or sub-plot comprised of three concentric circular plots; 1).
-A plot with a radius of 17.84 meters (~1000 m2) for measuring all living trees and standing deadwood stems with DBH1 above 5 cm; 2).
-A sub-plot with a radius of 5.64 meters (~100 m2) for counting seedlings and measurement of shrubs, and; 3).
-A sub-plot with a radius of 0.56 meter (~1 m2) for measuring and taking above-ground non-tree, litter and soil samples (Figure 8).
-Complete workflow of the forest inventory is given in Figure 9.
+A plot with a radius of 17.84 meters (~1000 m) for measuring all living trees and standing deadwood stems with DBH1 above 5 cm; 2).
+A sub-plot with a radius of 5.64 meters (~100 m) for counting seedlings and measurement of shrubs, and; 3).
+A sub-plot with a radius of 0.56 meter (~1 m) for measuring and taking above-ground non-tree, litter and soil samples (Figure 8).